Our Bicentennial National Trail Team consists of 1 horse, 1 woman, 1 girl and two donkeys…

 The dag of the family and perhaps the one with the best sense of humour, albeit used at rather inappropriate times.
 Jasmine is a 10.1 hh donkey and a half sister to Basil.
 She is very sweet and loving and carries up to 20kg of animal feed.

-Teacher by trade and wannabe horse trekker (currently manifesting as donkey dragger), mum is responsible for keeping everyone fed, sheltered and happy.
-Mum walks in front of the donkeys and carries around 10kg of gear in a backpack.
+Teacher by trade and wannabe horse-trekker (currently manifesting as donkey-dragger),I am responsible for keeping everyone fed, sheltered and happy.
+I walk in front of the donkeys and carry around 10kg of gear in a backpack.

 Z- ‘The Beauty’